 - Current curriculum vitae

 - Unofficial Penn transcript

-Submit your proposal no later than April 13, 2018, to the Center for Undergraduate Research and Fellowships (CURF) via the student application.
+Submit your proposal no later than 4:00 PM on April 1, 2019, to the Center for Undergraduate Research and Fellowships (CURF) via the student application.
 Proposals will be reviewed by a special awards sub-committee, and funds will be transferred to successful applicants’ departments for disbursement.
 Questions?
-Contact Eugenie Birch (firstname.lastname@example.org) or David Brownlee (email@example.com)
+Contact Dr. Eugenie Birch (firstname.lastname@example.org) or Dr. David Brownlee (email@example.com)

 Please follow all instructions for requesting letters from your faculty advisor: